Dishwasher Not Cleaning The Top Rack? This Might Be Why

 Instead, they have a component called an actuator that allows water flow to either the lower or upper spray arm at one time.
 It’s also the reason cycles take so long nowadays.

-This means that if your top rack isn’t getting cleaned, the actuator may be defective.
-It might not be routing water to the upper rack when it’s time to do so.
+So, if your dishwasher’s top rack isn’t cleaning, you’ll need to inspect the actuator, as it’s not routing water to the upper rack when it’s time to do so.

 Conclusion

-If your dishwasher is not cleaning the top rack, remember to check your water pressure, the spray arms, and actuator.
-And don’t forget to clean your dishwasher at least once a month to avoid this situation from happening again.
+If your dishwasher is not cleaning the top rack, remember to check your water pressure, the spray arms, and the actuator.
+And don’t forget to clean your dishwasher at least once a month.

-Thank you so much for reading this article, if you found it helpful, please check our other related content below.
+Thank you so much for reading this article, good luck!